Science Department Courses

 0322 Full Year 1 Credit Grades 10-12

 Regents Chemistry follows the New York State Science Learning Standards curriculum and is generally recommended for students planning on attending a four-year college.
 Topics of study include matter, energy, atomic and molecular structure, the periodic table, bonding, kinetics, equilibrium, acid/base theory and nuclear chemistry.
 This course is theoretical, abstract, and quantitative.
 Students will be expected to use data, evidence and chemistry principles to explain phenomena.
-This course has a mandatory lab requirement and culminates with the required Chemistry Regents examination in June.
+This course has a mandatory 1200-minute lab requirement, 3 required state labs, and culminates with a required Regents Exam in June.

-Prerequisite: Biology, Earth Science.
+Prerequisite: Biology, Earth and Space Science.
 Recommended preparation: Geometry, and concurrent enrollment in Algebra 2.

 PHYSICAL SCIENCE: CHEMISTRY HONORS